Credit Cards 101: Credit Card Basics

 Fraud protection

 Credit cards have fraud protection measures that can help make them more secure to use.
 If fraud occurs, notify your card issuer immediately.
-You can typically contest the charges and have them reversed, depending on the circumstances.
+You can typically contest the charges and if the charge was unauthorized, you can have them reversed, depending on the terms of your credit cards.

 Keeping track of your spending and credit score

 Because credit cards track your transactions, they can be a great tool for budgeting.
-You can use your monthly credit card statement to get a better picture of your spending habits in a way that you can’t with cash.
+You can use your monthly credit card statement to get a better picture of your spending habits conveniently and efficiently.

-Some credit cards provide access to your credit score for free.
+Some credit cards provide access to free credit score monitoring.
 Having a credit card with this feature can be a good way to help monitor your creditworthiness.

 Using a credit card effectively and responsibly